The Last Landlord Decision: A Guide to the DST/721 Exchange Path

 The 1031 and 721 exchanges defer depreciation recapture.
 They don't forgive it.
 Sell REIT shares at any point and that tax comes due.
 A step-up in basis at death can eliminate it, but only if tax law stays as written today.

-Once you reach the REIT share stage, you own a publicly traded security.
-Public REIT prices and underlying real estate values don't always move together, and in volatile markets they can diverge sharply.
+Once you reach the REIT share stage, your redemption options depend entirely on the REIT's structure and terms.
+REIT shares are typically not publicly traded.
+Valuations and underlying real estate values don't always move together.
 That's a different risk profile than owning a building.
 Worth understanding before you get there.

 Miss the window and the exchange fails.
 Engage your QI before the sale closes.